The Art of Wellness – We travel for Wellness not to escape life, but for life not to escape us

 Nothing better than Nature

-An immersion in Nature – be it a beach resort, a forest getaway, a hill station, outdoor activity – is the first preference when planning a short break, a holiday or a corporate incentive.
-Taking the back-to-nature movement forward in full force, is the ancient practice of forest-bathing, which is an immersion-in-nature process involving walking at a slow pace through a woodland to ‘absorb or bathe’ in its peace and beauty.
+Immersion in Nature – be it a beach resort, a forest getaway, a hill station, outdoor activity – is the first preference when planning a short break, a holiday, or a corporate incentive.
+Taking the back-to-nature movement forward in full force is the ancient practice of forest-bathing, which is an immersion-in-nature process involving walking at a slow pace through woodland to ‘absorb or bathe’ in its peace and beauty.

 “The range of specific health outcomes tied to nature is startling, including depression and anxiety disorder, diabetes